-This directory is intended to help the general public find people with expertise in various aspects of historic preservation, be it planning, design, development, financing, tax credits, National Register nominations or accounting.
+This directory is intended to help the general public find people with expertise in various aspects of historic preservation, be it planning, design, development, financing, tax credits, National Register nominations or accounting as well as museums, venues and other preservation or history-related organizations.
 The directory is made up of major donors to our organization and is intended to recognize these people and companies for their generosity to the cause of historic preservation in Missouri.
 It is NOT AN ENDORSEMENT of any of the companies or individuals mentioned.

-We strongly urge you to obtain competitive bids and get references from the contractor before the start of any building rehabilitation project.
+We strongly urge you to obtain competitive bids and get references from contractors, etc. before the start of any building rehabilitation project.

 The Missouri Department of Natural Resources’ Brownfields/Voluntary Cleanup Program (BVCP), under a Cooperative Agreement with the U.S. EPA, conducts site-specific environmental assessments of Brownfield properties for public entities such as cities, counties and quasi-governmental entities, as well as for not-for-profit organizations.
 Properties that are privately owned are only eligible if an application is sent on behalf of the private owner by an eligible entity.
 The assessments are provided at no cost to the property owner or the eligible applicant.
 An assessment provides valuable information that can aid in making decisions regarding the future of the property.

 Often, local governments acquire contaminated properties through foreclosure for back taxes, land donations, or may own property they would like to sell for redevelopment purposes.
 These entities sometimes have difficulty finding adequate funding to pay for environmental assessments (All Appropriate Inquiries, Phase I and Phase II Assessments) prior to redevelopment.
 Often, it is the unknown environmental condition of the privately or publically held property that dissuades developers.
 The assessments provide the information necessary to move forward with planning, and redevelopment of the property.